umr-amap/StormR/README.md

 * ALL: the above 7 basins combined

 in the StormR package, the default value for the basin is set to SP, as the developpement team is located/interested in this particular region and because this basin has been used to test the package.
 However, the user can select a different basin.
 For the purpose of data reliability and accuracy, StormR only faciltates access to storms and tropical cyclones after 1980.
-Data for older storms is spatially less accurate and may therefore produce errors.
-[Click here](https://www.ncei.noaa.gov/sites/default/files/2021-07/IBTrACS_version4_Technical_Details.pdf) for a deeper insight on the documentation of this 'IBTrACS.ALL.v04r00.nc' file.
+Data for older storms is spatially less accurate and may therefore produce errors: you can [Click here](https://www.ncei.noaa.gov/sites/default/files/2021-07/IBTrACS_version4_Technical_Details.pdf) for more details on data limitations of the IBTrACS database.

 ## Models

-Two cyclonic models are available within this package in order to compute radial wind speed:
+StormR allows computing radial wind speed using two cyclonic models:

 $\textbf{Willoughby et al. 2006}$ <br />
 Insert comments about the model here <br />